The AI Memory Gap: Users Misremember What They Created With AI or Without: Method

 To assess false memory and source misattribution, we included distractor items in Phase 2.
 These were texts that participants had not seen or generated during Phase 1.
 We implemented two types of distractors.

 \paragraph{Known-topic distractors} For each problem statement a participant had encountered in Phase 1, we added one \textit{additional elaboration sentence from the same problem} as a distractor.
 These known-topic distractors tested whether participants would falsely recognize or misattribute content that was topically familiar but otherwise novel.
-To reduce the risk that within-topic distractors might be inadvertently similar to participants' own responses, which could lead to them ``correctly'' remembering distractors, we chose solution texts that are very distinctive and always included a proper name.
+To reduce the risk that these within-topic distractors might be inadvertently similar to participants' own responses, which could lead to them ``correctly'' remembering distractors, we chose solution texts that are distinctive and always included a proper name, while still being plausible within the topic.
+Although this choice may have made these distractors comparatively easy to reject, their main purpose was to prevent participants from making decisions based solely on general topic or problem familiarity.
+They also provided a way to assess false recognition.

 For example, for the problem statement ``Oceans are heavily polluted with plastic waste.
 What practical approaches could help reduce plastic pollution in the oceans?'', the within-topic distractor was: ``Deploy AquaClean bio-magnetic kelp that's genetically modified to attract and collect microplastics for easier harvesting.''

 \paragraph{Unknown-topic distractors} We also constructed unknown-topic distractors: solution elaborations for problem statements participants had never worked on at all.
 For each of the ten possible problem statements in our pool, we created six elaboration texts: one was used as the known-topic distractor (described above), and five were rather obvious solutions that served as these unknown-topic distractors.